 Our business is affected by the level of attendance at the founding members' theaters and to a lesser extent our network affiliates, who operate in a highly competitive industry and whose attendance is reliant on the presence of motion pictures that attract audiences.
-Over the last 20 years, theater attendance has fluctuated from year to year but on average has remained relatively flat.
+Over the last 10 years, theater attendance has fluctuated from year to year but on average has remained relatively flat.
 The value of our advertising business could be adversely affected by a decline in theater attendance or even the perception by media buyers that our network is no longer relevant to their marketing plan due to the decreases in attendance and geographic coverage.
 Factors that could reduce attendance at our network theaters include the following:

-- if NCM LLC's network theater circuits cannot compete with other out-of-home entertainment due to an increase in the use of alternative film delivery methods (and the shortening of the "release window" between the release of major motion pictures to the alternative delivery methods), including network, syndicated cable and satellite television and DVDs, as well as video-on-demand, pay-per-view services, video streaming and downloads via the Internet; - theater circuits in NCM LLC's network continue to renovate auditoriums in certain of their theaters to install new larger, more comfortable seating, which reduces the number of seats in a theater auditorium.
-This renovation has been viewed favorably by patrons and many theater circuits have noted an intent to continue such renovations; - changes in theater operating policies, including the number and length of trailers for upcoming films that are played prior to the start of the feature film, which if the length of trailers increases, it could result in the Noovie pre-show starting further out from the show time of the feature film; - any reduction in consumer confidence or disposable income in general that reduces the demand for motion pictures or adversely affects the motion picture production industry; - the success of first-run motion pictures, which depends upon the production and marketing efforts of the major studios and the attractiveness and value proposition of the movies to consumers compared to other forms of entertainment; - if the theaters in our network fail to maintain their theaters and provide amenities that consumers prefer; - if studios begin to reduce the number of feature films produced and their investments in those films or reduce the investments made to market those films: - if future theater attendance declines significantly over an extended time period, one or more of the founding members or network affiliates may face financial difficulties and could be forced to sell or close theaters or reduce the number of screens it builds or upgrades or increase ticket prices; and - NCM LLC's network theater circuits also may not successfully compete for licenses to exhibit quality films and are not assured a consistent supply of motion pictures since they do not have long-term arrangements with major film distributors.
+- if NCM LLC's network theater circuits cannot compete with other out-of-home entertainment due to an increase in the use of alternative film delivery methods (and the shortening of the "release window" between the release of major motion pictures to the alternative delivery methods), including network, video streaming and downloads via the Internet; - theater circuits in NCM LLC's network continue to renovate auditoriums in certain of their theaters to install new larger, more comfortable seating, which reduces the number of seats in a theater auditorium.
+This renovation has been viewed favorably by patrons and many theater circuits have noted an intent to continue such renovations; - changes in theater operating policies, including the number and length of trailers for upcoming films that are played prior to the start of the feature film, which if the length of trailers increases, may result in most or all of the Noovie pre-show starting further out from the actual start of the feature film; - any reduction in consumer confidence or disposable income in general that reduces the demand for motion pictures or adversely affects the motion picture production industry; - the success of first-run motion pictures, which depends upon the production and marketing efforts of the major studios and the attractiveness and value proposition of the movies to consumers compared to other forms of entertainment; - if the theaters in our network fail to maintain their theaters and provide amenities that consumers prefer; - if studios begin to reduce the number of feature films produced for theater exhibition and their investments in those films or reduce the investments made to market those films; - if future theater attendance declines significantly over an extended time period, one or more of the founding members or network affiliates may face financial difficulties and could be forced to sell or close theaters or reduce the number of screens it builds or upgrades or increase ticket prices; and - NCM LLC's network theater circuits also may not successfully compete for licenses to exhibit quality films and are not assured a consistent supply of motion pictures if they do not have long-term arrangements with major film distributors.

 Any of these circumstances could reduce our revenue because our national and regional advertising revenue, and local advertising to a lesser extent, depends on the number of theater patrons who attend movies.
 Additionally, if attendance declines significantly, the Company will be required to provide additional advertising time (makegoods) to national advertisers to reach agreed-on audience delivery thresholds.
 Certain of these circumstances can also lead to volatility within our utilization.
-We have also experienced volatility in our utilization over the years, with annual national inventory utilization ranging from 113.5% to 128.3% over the last five years.
+We have also experienced volatility in our utilization over the years, with annual national inventory utilization ranging from 113.5% to 128.3% from 2015 through 2019.
 We experience even more substantial volatility quarter-to-quarter.